MewsSystems/gitbook-channel-manager-api/guidelines/responses.md

 # Responses

-Each API request is expected to return a response.
-The **HTTP status code** of the response is `200` in case the API request processing is successful as well as if the API request processing fails, e.g. if there is an error during reservation processing, or an inventory update message fails validation.
-In case of such failures, details about the error are provided in the response body.
+Every API request is expected to yield a response.
+The HTTP status code of the response is `200`.
+This is true regardless of whether the API request processing is successful, or if it fails, e.g. due to errors during reservation processing or validation of an inventory update message.
+In the event of a failure, the response body contains details about the error.

-> **Important:** In the case of errors with rate codes or category codes, details of the affected codes must be returned in the response body.
+> **Important:** In the event of errors involving rate codes or category codes, details of the affected codes must be returned in the response body.
-> These codes will also be unsynchronized, i.e. disabled.
+> These codes will also be unsynchronized as a result of the error, i.e. disabled.

 ## Synchronous simple response